telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 1. Select **Sign in with Google** and authenticate on the Google Authentication page.

 1. After you successfully sign up, choose whether you want to become a trial user or purchase a subscription plan by selecting either the **Start Free Trial** or the **BUY NOW** link.

+### Using SSO Login

+[Fiddler Everywhere Enterprise](https://www.telerik.com/purchase/fiddler) supports SSO login.
+Please get in touch with our [support]({%slug support%}) for detailed instructions on configuring your company-specific SSO.

 ## Updating Fiddler Everywhere